MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_cm_partial_resource_descriptor.md

 ### -field u.Generic.Start

+Not used.

 ### -field u.Generic.Length

+Not used.

 ### -field u.Port

 Specifies a range of I/O port addresses, using the following members.

-Drivers for Windows Vista and later versions of the Windows operating system can use <a href="/windows-hardware/drivers/ddi/wdm/nf-wdm-rtlcmdecodememioresource">RtlCmDecodeMemIoResource</a> and <a href="/windows-hardware/drivers/ddi/wdm/nf-wdm-rtlcmencodememioresource">RtlCmEncodeMemIoResource</a> to read and update the <b>u.Port</b> member, rather than updating it directly.
+Drivers for Windows Vista and later versions of the Windows operating system can use [RtlCmDecodeMemIoResource](/windows-hardware/drivers/ddi/wdm/nf-wdm-rtlcmdecodememioresource) and [RtlCmEncodeMemIoResource](/windows-hardware/drivers/ddi/wdm/nf-wdm-rtlcmencodememioresource) to read and update the **u.Port** member, rather than updating it directly.

 ### -field u.Port.Start